hoytlong/Values_In_Numbers/Chapter5/ReadMe.md

 building the semantic clusters (e.g., “kfree\_thresh0.69\_numtest5000\_window20...”).
 The output file lists all significant clusters for each pair of racial identifiers compared (i.e., “Korean” versus “Japanese”).
-For every word in a cluster is given
-1) the relative frequency of the word across all occurrences of the first racial identifier (e.g., “Korean”) and 2) the relative frequency of the word across all occurrences of the second racial identifier (e.g., “Japanese”).
+For every word in a cluster is provided the relative frequency of the word across all occurrences of the first racial identifier (e.g., “Korean”) and the relative frequency of the word across all occurrences of the second racial identifier (e.g., “Japanese”).
 The first value is used in the following step as a proxy for the strength of a particular semantic cluster (i.e., the value